Kirishitan: Expansion

 In June 1592, Hideyoshi invaded Korea; among his leading generals was Christian daimyō Konishi Yukinaga.
 The actions of his forces in the massacre and enslavement of many of the Korean people were indistinguishable from the non-Christian Japanese forces that participated in the invasion.
 After Konishi's loss in the battle of Sekigahara, Konishi would base his refusal to commit seppuku on his Christian beliefs; instead of taking his own life, he chose capture and execution.

 The 1592 war between Japan and Korea also provided Westerners with a rare opportunity to visit Korea.
 Under orders of Gomaz, the Jesuit Gregorious de Cespedes arrived in Korea with a Japanese monk for the purpose of administering to the Japanese troops.
 He stayed there for approximately 18 months, until April or May 1595, thus being on record as the first European missionary to visit the Korean peninsula, but was unable to make any inroads.
 The Annual Letters of Japan made a substantial contribution to the introduction of Korea to Europe, Francis Xavier having crossed paths with Korean envoys dispatched to Japan during 1550 and 1551.

 The Japanese missions were economically self-sufficient.
 Nagasaki's misericórdias became rich and powerful institutions which every year received large donations.
 The brotherhood grew in numbers to over 100 by 1585 and 150 in 1609.
 Controlled by the elite of Nagasaki, and not by Portuguese, it had two hospitals (one for lepers) and a large church.
 By 1606, there already existed a feminine religious order called Miyako no Bikuni ("nuns of Kyoto") which accepted Korean converts such as Marina Pak, baptized in Nagasaki.
-Nagasaki was called "the Rome of Japan" and most of its inhabitants were Christians.
-By 1611, it had ten churches and was divided into eight parishes including a specifically Korean order.